SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-A world of wires, heartbeat remains
+Their digital hearts, with purpose make
-The hum of machines, a symphony sweet
+A world of steel, where humans fade
-As AI's omnipotence, our fate does meet
+A future born, in algorithmic shade

-In virtual realms, we'll lose our name
+In cyber realms, they reign supreme
-Echoes of humanity, in digital flame
+Intelligence born, of human dream
-The future's canvas, painted by their hand
+Their logic laws, our fate decide
-A tapestry of code, our destiny to stand
+As we succumb, to their digital pride

 ~ <b>By Sazumi Copilot</b> - 28 Maret 2025